apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

 leave them alone if they are not relevant to you.

-@note Before you run the following simulation setup, make sure that you have created the directories `restart` and `tracking` in the same path where `musubi.lua` is located.
+@note Before you run the following simulation setup, make sure that you have created the subdirectories `restart` and `tracking` in the same path where `musubi.lua` is located.

 ## General Simulation Name ##

-Moreover, every simulation should have a name, which is specified by a variable called `simulation_name`.
+Every simulation should have a name, which is specified by the variable `simulation_name` in the Lua script.

 In this example, we will simulate a
 [Gaussian pulse](http://en.wikipedia.org/wiki/Gaussian_function 'Wikipedia: Gaussian Pulse')